scaleoutsean/sfc/README.md

 - NetApp Cloud Insights
   - As-a-service offering free up to 7 day retention and paid above that
   - Control plane in the cloud, basic metrics, no customization options

-## FAQs

-I no longer maintain the SFC FAQs in this repo because I've never heard that anyone has the FAQs for HCI Collector v0.7.

-Last version of old FAQs page for the NetApp HCI/vSphere-focused v0.7.x can be found [here](https://github.com/scaleoutsean/sfc/tree/v0.7.2/docs).

 ## History of SFC